 What are we doing to further creativity in commerce?

-- Built a new cross-disciplinary dialogue and coalition between government, business, education, culture, and civic leadership on the importance of creativity and innovation that did not previously exist.
+▪ Building a dialogue and coalition between government, business, education, culture, and civic leadership focusing on the importance of creativity and innovation.

-- Raised visibility of the importance of creativity and innovation in schools, businesses, and the general public through growth in the media of creativity centered stories and documentary films.
+▪ Raising visibility of the importance of creativity and innovation in schools, businesses, and the general public through creativity-centered stories and documentary films.

-- Developed and launched a series of educational webinars on creativity offered in 2010.
+▪ Developed and launched a series of educational webinars focusing on creativity offered in 2010.

-- Hosted the largest Creativity World Forum yet in 2010 in Oklahoma City.
-This was the first time the Creativity World Forum was hosted in North America.
+▪ Hosted the largest Creativity World Forum yet in 2010 in Oklahoma City.
+This was the first Creativity World Forum hosted in North America.

-- Hosted the first-ever Oklahoma Creativity Forum on November 1, 2011 bringing together attendees from across the state to learn from one another and think “Outside the Box.”
+Hosted the first Oklahoma Creativity Forum on November 1, 2011 bringing together attendees from across the state to learn from one another and think “Outside the Box.”